Jacob Dircksz de Graeff: First political period

 During his councillorship in the States of Holland and West Friesland (1615–1617) De Graeff get sympathy with Johan van Oldenbarnevelt.
 There he became acquainted with the preacher Johannes Uytenbogaert and adopted the thesis of the Remonstrants as his own.
 This attitude brought him politically to the side of the state advocate Van Oldenbarnevelt and Hugo Grotius, whose socio-political position he prolonged as the local representative of Amsterdam.
 The city was one of the Holland cities whose regents were partisans of the Remonstrants and had agitated for the Sharp Resolution of 1617 which authorized city governments to raise private armies, called waardgelders.
 The Counter-Remonstrants (enemies of the Remonstrants) opposed this, and the stadtholder, Maurice of Nassau viewed this policy as a challenge to his authority as commander-in-chief of the States Army.
 On 23 August 1618, by order of the States-General and forced by François van Aerssen, Oldenbarnevelt and his chief supporters such as Grotius, Gilles van Ledenberg, Rombout Hogerbeets were arrested.
 De Graeff was therefore expelled from the government after Oldenbarnevelt's disempowerment and his subsequent beheading in 1618, on the initiative of the stadholder Maurits of Orange and the Amsterdam regent Reynier Pauw.
 His place had been taken by Pauw's protegee, Albert Burgh.
 De Graeff lost his political position in the government for some years.

 Natural sciences

 After his interim retirement from politics, De Graeff dedicated himself to scientific experiments and research.
 He ran a chemical laboratory in Amsterdam together with his friend Pieter Jansz Hooft.
 There they tried to invent a perpetual motion machine.
-This invention was presented by Cornelis Jacobszoon Drebbel at the court of the English King James I. Drebbel presented the invention as his work; but when the machine broke down due to carelessness on the part of the queen, he could no longer repair it.
+There are claims that Cornelis Drebbel presented this device to the court of the English King James I and it was accidentally broken by the queen.
 In the field of science and natural history, De Graeff and Hooft maintained a close collaboration with Constantijn Huygens and via him also with René Descartes.
 He was also a scholar of the Amsterdam Latin School.